NB28VT/Beerica-0.0.1/resources/user_stories.md

 [ ] A user can search for a brewery near a specific location [ ] A user can search for a brewery near their current location

+As a user
+I would like to search for a brewery by name
+So that I can look up its information quickly Acceptance criteria:
+[ ] A user can visit the search page, look up a brewery and get to the brewery's page

 ---
 As a user
 I would like to see where a brewery is located